|

 Thyme requires hot, dry, sandy conditions, whereas basil needs wet, cool, and nutrient-dense soil to thrive.

-Planting both in the same area is sure to cause a problem for one of the plants.
+Planting both in the same area will surely cause a problem for one of the plants.

-• Learn more: There are great places to grow thyme in your garden!
-Check out our article on the best practices for growing thyme indoors and out.
+• Learn more: Great places to grow thyme plants in your garden!
+Check out our article on the best practices for increasing thyme indoors and out.

 Sage